meta-toolkit/meta-toolkit.org/overview-tutorial.md

 Since each MeTA application takes an index as input, all processed data is interchangeable between all the components.
 This also gives a great advantage to
-classification: **MeTA supports out-of-core classification by default!** If your dataset is small enough (like most other toolkits assume), you can use a cache such as `no_evict_cache` to keep it all in memory without sacrificing any speed.
+classification: **MeTA supports out-of-core classification by default!** If your dataset is small enough (like most other toolkits assume), you can load an index into a `dataset` object to keep it all in memory without sacrificing any speed.

 Index usage is explained in much more detail in the [Search Tutorial]({{site.baseurl}}/search-tutorial.html), though it might make more sense